cxh42/CostalSeg/README.md

 # CostalSeg: Image segmentation for costal erosion monitoring
+# Note: this project is working on progress!!!

 University of Washington ENGINE Capstone project: Machine Learning for Community-Driven Coastal Erosion Monitoring and Management